-This function initializes the LuaCOM library, registering functions and tags in the given Lua state L. Notice that it's necessary to initialize COM before, using OleInitialize or CoInitialize or something like that.
+This function initializes the LuaCOM library, creates the global luacom table and fills it with LuaCOM methods in the given Lua state.
+Notice that it's necessary to initialize COM before, using OleInitialize or CoInitialize or something like that.

 '''

 int main()

 {

 lua_State L = lua_open(0);

 OleInitialize(NULL);

 luacom_open(L);

-.

 .

 .

 .

 }

 '''